Steve Reyes: Automotive (1963–2008)

-Reyes attended his first race at Fremont Dragstrip in 1963 where his dad convinced the track manager that he was old enough to be up on the line filming with his 8mm movie camera and Kodak 620 Brownie.
+Reyes attended his first race at Fremont Dragstrip in 1963 with his 8mm movie camera and Kodak 620 Brownie.
 At the age of fifteen became the track photographer after shooting photos from the grandstands.
 He would hitchhike with racers to attend races on the West Coast or stencil the letters on driver's cars for rides.
-Doris Herbert, who owned Drag News, would frequently ask Reyes to cover events since he would get the photos to her quickly.
-During weekend events, he would take photos on Saturday, develop them in a portable darkroom in his motel, and then sell the photos to racers on Sunday so that they could see how their cars were leaving the line.
+Drag News would frequently ask Reyes to cover events since he would get the photos to them quickly.
 Reyes' first major publication came in 1966, when his photos were picked up by Mike Doherty's Drag Racing Almanac.
 The following year, he had more photos featured than any other racing photographer on the circuit.
-You have to remember that in those days, there were no guardrails or concrete walls.
-It was just man and machine and with the hopped-up nitro missiles blowing up or launching into uncontrollable wheel stands on a regular basis, it took considerable courage to stand your ground in order to get the best angles.

 Reyes became NHRA's Pacific (Division 7) photographer in 1969, primarily freelancing for the next four years.
 In 1970, he moved from Oakland to Los Angeles to be closer to his clients and within three years became the photographic editor for 12-plus magazine titles for Argus Publishing Corp (1973-1994).
-During his time at Argus, Reyes supplied 70% of the cover photography and 85% of the inside color photography for titles such as Popular Hot Rodding, Super Chevy, and 1001 Custom and Rod Ideas.
+During his time at Argus, Reyes supplied photographs for titles such as Popular Hot Rodding, Super Chevy, and 1001 Custom and Rod Ideas.
 He also covered NHRA, AHRA, and IHRA races, in addition to World of Outlaws, street rod events, sprint cars, monster trucks, motorbikes, mud racing, and sand racing.

 Reyes is responsible for many iconic photographs of drag racing and stunt driver legends, including Raymond Beadle, Gene Snow, Tony Nancy Wedge, Jeb Allen, Tom McEwen (drag racer), Don Garlits, Bob Glidden, Joe Amato, Don Prudhomme, Shirley Muldowney, and Jim Liberman.
 Reyes' photos of Evel Knievel's 1974 jump at Snake River Canyon were displayed as part of a special exhibit at the Smithsonian Institution.